-Josh Cook (BA (Hons) Acting 2010) appears in new BBC series, Agatha Christie’s Partners in Crime, which stars David Walliams.
+Josh Cook (BA (Hons) Acting 2010) appeared in new BBC series, Agatha Christie’s Partners in Crime, which stars David Walliams.

 Markoesa Hamer (MA Acting for Screen 2012) plays the recurring role of Isa Van Buren in Dutch television series, Dokter Deen.

 Ben Hardy (BA (Hons) Acting Musical Theatre 2012) plays Roger Taylor in 20th Century Fox’s film Bohemian Rhapsody about seminal British rock band Queen, chronicling the years leading up to their legendary appearance at the Live Aid concert.
 Ben also starred as Walter Hartwright in BBC One’s adaptation of Wilkie Collins' classic gothic novel, The Woman in White, earlier this year.

 Ash Hunter (BA (Hons) Acting 2012) starred in the new BBC Drama, The Secret Agent.